September 21 ,2018

 Do I want home automation features as well?

-Home security systems have come a long way in the last ten years.
+Home alarm monitoring systems have come a long way in the last ten years.
 Older systems didn’t have much in the way of brains.
 They could be programmed to respond to different event triggers, but they couldn’t send you alerts directly to your phone or manage different features of the home.
-Modern systems can now connect in with a range of Smart Home technologies to provide better security and make your life more convenient.
+Modern systems can now connect in with a range of Smart Home technologies to provide better protection and make your life more convenient.

-Cornerstone Protection offers a range of Smart Home features that can come with our security systems.
+Cornerstone Protection offers a range of Smart Home features that can come with our diy home monitoring rule.
 With these features, you will have a central hub where you can manage things like smart lights, smart locks, security cameras, flood sensor and more.
 You can even access these features from your phone to make it more convenient or to allow you to monitor and manage the system when you are away from home.

-A home security system can be a good investment, but you need to take some time to consider your needs.
-With some careful thought, you can get the security system that is right for your home.
-If you need help selecting the right security system, contact the professionals from Cornerstone Security.
-We have security experts standing by to provide you with a free consultation.
+A home alarm system can be a good investment, but you need to take some time to consider your needs.
+With some careful thought, you can get the DIY wireless alarms systems that are right for your home.
+If you need help selecting the right home alarm system, contact the professionals from Cornerstone safety.
+We have protection experts standing by to provide you with a free consultation.